syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/stepper/EJ2_ASP.MVC/steps.md

 ---
 layout: post
 title: Steps in ##Platform_Name## Stepper Control | Syncfusion
-description: Checkout and learn about Steps in ##Platform_Name## Stepper control of Syncfusion Essential JS 2 and more details.
+description: Checkout and learn about Steps in ##Platform_Name## Stepper control of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
-control: Getting Started
+control: Stepper
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

 # Steps in ##Platform_Name## Stepper control

-The JavaScript Stepper allows you to add steps using the [Steps](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Steps) property.
+The ASP Net MVC Stepper allows you to add steps using the [Steps](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Steps) property.
 Each step can be configured with options such as `IconCss`, `Text`, `Label`, `CssClass` and more.

 ## Adding steps